-At this current point in time, we have successfully completed the project.
+At this current point in time, we have completed a significant portion of the project.
 We have accomplished fully autonomous flight control of the drone as well as manual control.
 We also have the signal strength detector circuit working and detecting cell phone signals at 100' away.
 The "heat map" functionality has been programmed to overlay sample points over a map when given a set of GPS coordinated and power levels.
-Additionally, efficient search algorithm studies and various additional functions have been completed.
+Additionally, the distance sensor works and accurately detects distance.
 After PDR, we made a few changes in our detection approach, since we found that detecting the IMSI is not feasible within the time and budget constraints.
-We have a completed and working PCB as well as a fully functioning prototype.
-We also have complete subsystem integration.
-The hardest part turned out to be deciphering the Atmel software framework for our particular microcontroller.
-We needed to use something professional grade to meet all of our specified criteria and so we had to get spun up on how to program the device very quickly.
-Overall, this was a successful project that met all the specifications and is able to detect a lost person in the wilderness based on their cell phone location.
+The next step is to get the PCBs drafted and set to order.
+We will be working on subsystem integration where a prototype will be put on the drone to test.
+The hardest part will most likely be detecting the cell phone signal through a canopy of trees as well as learning how to detect the weak signal over the ambient noise level in conjunction with trying to fly at the right speed in order to accurately detect a signal burst from a cell phone.
+We will have to find the right search algorithm, speed of the drone, and distance calculations in order to successfully implement the detection circuit.